 If you’re set on serving alcohol but don’t have the budget for a full bar, wine and beer is more than fine.
 Your guests will be glad to have options to drink, so don’t stress if you’re not able to afford pricey liquor and spirits.

 If you’re able to be responsible with paying off the balance each month, signing up for a rewards credit card could be incredibly beneficial.
 You could put your wedding expenses on your card and earn points to put towards your honeymoon!
 The deposits for your wedding venue and reception catering costs, in particular, take up a large portion of the budget and could yield sizeable rewards.
 Earn a new card bonus or two and honeymoon for practically free!

-Rent wedding attire and decor instead of buying new.
+27. Rent wedding attire and decor instead of buying new.

 If you hate the thought of purchasing a wedding dress that you’ll only wear once, consider renting your wedding attire!
 Check out this post with resources for rental attire for brides, bridesmaids, guests, and more!